woshibala/SybolicDynamic/README.md

 # Modified Hopcroft algorithm
 > We know that every sofic shift has a right-resolving presentation.
 In order to learn from sofic shift, it’s necessary to have a minimal presentation for every sofic shift.
 Because sofic shifts are analogous to DFA, it’s intuitive for us to looking for existed algorithms in the automata theory.
 DFA minimization is such a task that transforming a given deterministic finite automaton (DFA) into an equivalent DFA that a mini- mum number of states [4].
 One algorithm for DFA minimization is Hopcroft’s algorithm, which is based on partition refinement, partitioning the DFA states into groups by their behavior.<br/>

+> Update: In version 2, we get rid of the non-sink strongly connected component.
+Now the algorithm can deal with the "irreducible" sofic shift. "even_shift_with_extra" and "even_shift_with_2extra" are the examples, and both of them can be reduced to the two-node even shift. <br/>

 Usage:<br/>
 ~~~~
 python mod_hopcroft.py <input file>